 19-6-19-6-20-6

 4. Work the panels of 19 and the one of 20 in stockinette stitch, knitting every row (because it's knit in the round, knitting every row creates st. stitch).
 Work the 6-stitch panels in mesh stitch.
 Use your row counter to keep track of these rows.
-Work the first 8 rows with no decreases.
+Work the first 8 rows with no decreases.5.
+On row 9 begin doing a single decrease in each stockinette panel on each row.
+That means that 3 stitches will be decreased from each row.

 6. Now this is where my written instructions kind of fall apart, so for the most part calculating the rate at which you decrease is up to you.
 In general I worked 1 decrease in each stockinette panel on 2 out of every 3 rows.
 Just keep in mind how long you want to brim-crown distance to be.
 If you want it to be longer, stagger decreases to every other row.
 If you want it to be shorter, maybe work double decreases in each st. panel of every row.
 Try the hat on as you go and use how it feels and how much more crown-brim length you need to knit as gauges of how many stitches to decrease and how often.
 By no means do your decreases need to be precise and perfect, this yarn in LUMPY BUMPY so it's forgiving.